 6. Be prepared

 In an increasingly connected world, where everything is moving faster and faster, where one emergency takes precedence over another, an emergency fundraising campaign should be anticipated and prepared.
-Thus, having a donation form, in at least two languages, capable of supporting heavy traffic (more than two million visits), and highly secure is fundamental.
+Thus, having a highly secure donation form, in at least two languages, capable of supporting heavy traffic (more than two million visits) is fundamental.
 In the case of Notre Dame, all the countries in the world made a donation (except Somalia and North Korea).
 We saw up to fifteen thousand connections per second, and faced more than a hundred attempted computer attacks in a week!
 During some television appearances, association sites or dedicated landing pages took up to six seconds to load because they were unable to support traffic.
 Unfortunately, many donations were lost because of this.
 Being able to cope with such an influx requires an appropriate infrastructure.

 Antoine Martel – Co-founder & CEO, iRaiser